 On July 4th, 2020 at 11pm, you'll hear a special re-broadcast of a special I produced in 2019 featuring a conversation between Ron Esposito and Doug Yeager during his visit to Cincinnati in November, 2018.

-Ron Esposito welcomes Doug Yeager to WVXU’s studio to talk about Josh White’s career.
+Ron Esposito welcomed Doug Yeager into WVXU’s studio to talk about Josh White’s career.
 Yeager represents the estate of Josh White and is also Josh White, Jr.’s manager.
-This one-hour special will air two days before Josh White’s birthday on February 11th.
-White was born one hundred and five years ago in 1914.
+This one-hour special originally aired on February 9, 2019, two days before Josh White’s birthday on February 11th (1914).

 Josh White was a musician whose travels took him to major cities like Chicago and New York.
 Along his journey, White became a confidant of Frank and Eleanor Roosevelt who also became the godparents of his son, Josh White, Jr. White’s son, Josh White, Jr., is also a folk and blues musician.